 WHO WILL WORK ON MY LAWSUIT?
 People will be assigned to work on your case based on its nature and individual expertise.
-Roxanne will not usually be the one to do the more routine things.
+Roxanne will not usually be the one to do the more routine things, as her considerable expertise is better utilized in developing trial strategy, arguing motions in court, taking depositions, and negotiating settlements.
 However, if you have questions or concerns about the way that your case is being handled, you should feel free to communicate with Roxanne directly about those concerns.
 In order for us to provide representation to even a fraction of the people who seek our advice and assistance, it is necessary that we carefully delegate responsibility and authority for each case.
-However, we want you to feel comfortable with our firm's representation.
+However, we want you to feel comfortable with our firm’s representation.
 If you do not, you should let someone know.

-We try to be as accessible to our clients as possible, but, in order to handle all of our cases efficiently, the more uninterrupted time we can spend, the better.
-Correspondence is easy and provides us with written records.
+We try to be as accessible to our clients as possible, but in order to handle all of our cases efficiently, the more uninterrupted time we can spend, the better.
+Correspondence and email is easy and provides us with written records.
 If it is absolutely necessary to call, and we are unavailable, please leave a message so we can know your concern in advance.

 WHAT WILL THE LEGAL SERVICES COST?
 You are entitled to know, from your first visit, how your fee will be assessed.

 Lawyers are paid under various fee arrangements.
 Most are hired on a TIME-CHARGE basis with fees based on an hourly rate for services rendered.